BaijayantaRoy/baijayantaroy.github.io/_posts/2018-12-05-Reinforcement_Learning_Series_05_Temporal_Difference.md

 # **SARSA**

-TD algorithm for control or improvement is called SARSA.
-SARSA name came from the fact that agent take one step from one state-action value pair to another state-action value pair and along the way collect reward R (so its the S<sub>t</sub>,A<sub>t</sub>,R<sub>t+1</sub>,S<sub>t+1</sub> & A<sub>t+1</sub> tuple that creates the term **S,A,R,S,A**).
+One of the TD algorithms for control or improvement is SARSA.
+SARSA name came from the fact that agent take one step from one state-action value pair to another state-action value pair and along the way collect reward R (so its the S<sub>t</sub>, A<sub>t</sub>, R<sub>t+1</sub>, S<sub>t+1</sub> & A<sub>t+1</sub> tuple that creates the term **S,A,R,S,A**).
 SARSA is **on-policy** method.
-SARSA use action value function Q and follow the policy π. **GPI** (Generalized Policy Iteration as described in blog-2) is used to take action based on policy π (**ε-greedy** to ensure exploration and greedy to improve the policy).
+SARSA use action value function Q and follow the policy π. **GPI** (Generalized Policy Iteration as described in blog-2) is used to take action based on policy π (**ε-greedy** to ensure exploration as well as greedy to improve the policy).

 ![SARSA](/images/TD04.png "SARSA")

-SARSA can be represented with equation in below diagram.
+SARSA can be represented with equation as shown in below diagram.
 Equation 1 is generally shown in literature but I find same equation written as per Equation 2 is more intuitive.
 We have α as learning factor, γ as discount factor.
 Action value version of TD target and TD error shown as well.

 ![SARSA Equation](/images/TD04-01.png "SARSA Equation")